openpnp/openpnp/GcodeDriver.md

 ### units

 The units of measure that is used by the controller.
-Millimeters is most common, although Inches is supported as well.
-This is primarily used internally to convert location data before sending moveTo commands.
+Millimeters is most common, although Meters, Centimeters, Microns, Feet, Inches, and Mils are supported as well.
+This is used internally to convert location data before sending moveTo commands.

 ### max-feed-rate